Help@hand frequently asked questions

 • Addictions such as drug or alcohol dependency

-If an employee is at immediate risk, then the counsellor may need to contact their GP directly if this information has been voluntarily shared in the app, or the emergency services.
+If an employee is at immediate risk, then the mental health practitioner may need to contact their NHS GP or other appropriate service.

 4. Privacy and data